exasol/azure-blob-storage-document-files-virtual-schema/doc/user_guide/user_guide.md

 ## Creating a Connection

-For granting the Virtual Schema access to your abs bucket you need a Service Role.
-Please follow the [following tutorial](https://cloud.google.com/docs/authentication/production#create_service_account) on how to create it.
-The account needs permissions to read and list files on the bucket.
-We recommend the `Storage Object Viewer` role.
-After creating the role please download a key file as a JSON formatted file.
-Open the file and copy the contents.
+For granting the Virtual Schema access to your Azure Blob Storage container you need a connection string of your Azure Storage Account containing your container and the container name.

+You can find your storage account's connection strings in the Azure portal.
+Navigate to SETTINGS > Access keys in your storage account's menu blade to see connection strings for both primary and secondary access keys.
+(More info [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string#:~:text=You%20can%20find%20your%20storage,primary%20and%20secondary%20access%20keys.))

 Now you need to define a connection that includes the contents of the key file: